Paul Denyer: Trial and imprisonment

 Denyer was charged with three murder counts and one of abduction, charges to which he later pleaded guilty and did not contest.
 Psychologists and experts examined Denyer, noting a lack of emotion regarding the crimes, a single-minded desire to kill, and the unusual randomness by which victims were chosen, leading to a diagnosis of sadistic personality disorder but not legal insanity.

-During examination, he also admitted being influenced by the 1987 film, The Stepfather.
+During examination, he admitted being influenced by the 1987 film, The Stepfather.
 On 20 December 1993, after four days of hearings, he was sentenced in Melbourne's Supreme Court to three consecutive sentences of life imprisonment with no parole period.
-On 31 December, however, Denyer lodged an appeal, which was heard in July 1994 - granting him a non-parole period of 30 years (until 2023).
+On 31 December, Denyer lodged an appeal, which was heard in July 1994 – granting him a non-parole period of 30 years, until 2023.

-Denyer was sent initially to HM Prison Barwon, and is currently at Port Phillip Prison.
-On 9 January 2004, after 10 years in jail, Denyer was the subject of a 7:30 Report titled "Murderer's sex change request sparks rights debate".
-In September 2004, news broke of a letter Denyer had sent to his estranged brother (who he had accused in his trial of sexually abusing him as a child) and sister-in-law who had re-emigrated to the UK.
+Denyer was initially sent to MAP, where he friended Robert Lowe, then to HM Prison Barwon, and is currently at Port Phillip Prison.
+In January 2004, after 10 years in jail, Denyer was the subject of a 7:30 Report titled "Murderer's sex change request sparks rights debate".
+In September 2004, news broke of a letter Denyer had sent to his estranged brother, who he had accused in his trial of sexually abusing him as a child, and sister-in-law who had re-emigrated to the UK.

 In July 2012, Denyer again came to the attention of the media over allegations of four rapes conducted over a six-week period.
 In April 2013, the Herald Sun created a website with images of 14 letters, written by Denyer in 2003 and 2004 to another inmate, titled "The Paul Denyer Letters".
-On 8 April, the newspaper also ran articles related to analyses of the letters and handwriting.
+On 8 April, the newspaper ran articles related to analyses of the letters and handwriting.